As COVID-19 mask debate rages on, retailers reluctantly take brunt of enforcement

 “The issue with retail employees is their job has become to enforce this rule,” she said.
 “I think that’s a tremendous amount to ask someone who has been working for $15 an hour.”

-While Minnesota has seen fluctuating trends in confirmed case counts recently, cases are rising quickly in several states like California, Texas, Florida and Arizona.
-Infectious disease expert Dr. Anthony Fauci told senators on Tuesday he “would not be surprised if we go up to 100,000 a day if this does not turn around.”
+While Minnesota has seen fluctuating trends in confirmed case counts recently, cases are rising quickly in states like California, Texas, Florida and Arizona.
+Infectious disease expert Dr. Anthony Fauci told senators Tuesday that new cases could rise to 100,000 a day.

+On Tuesday, the Minnesota Department of Health reported that 36,303 Minnesotans have had lab-confirmed cases of COVID-19, an increase of 444 from the day before.
+Six deaths recorded Tuesday bought the state’s death toll to 1,441, including two residents of group-living facilities.

-Lynn Bronson of St. Paul said in an e-mail that she wears her mask whenever she goes somewhere where she will be less than six feet away from people or indoors.
+Lynn Bronson of St. Paul said in an e-mail that she wears her mask whenever she goes somewhere where she will be indoors or fewer than 6 feet away from people.

 “I want my kids to be able to go back to school this fall, and I want my elderly parents to be able to leave their home again,” Bronson said.
 “I wear a mask to be part of the solution, not the problem, and I believe we owe it to our community to do everything we can to lessen the effects of this pandemic.”